mathjax/MathJax/docs/html/_sources/api/hub.txt

 ..
 Method:: Typeset([element[,callback]])

-    Calls the preprocessors on the given element, and then typesets any math elements within the element.
+    Calls the preprocessors on the given element (or elements if it is an array of elements), and then typesets any math elements within the element.
 If no `element` is provided, the whole document is processed.
-The `element` is either the DOM `id` of the element, or a reference to the DOM element itself.
+    The `element` is either the DOM `id` of the element, a reference to the DOM element itself, or an array of id's or refereneces.
 The `callback` is called when the process is complete.
 See the :ref:`Modifying Math <typeset-math>` section for details of how to use this method properly.

     :Parameters:
-        - **element** --- the element whose math is to be typeset
+        - **element** --- the element(s) whose math is to be typeset
         - **callback** --- the callback specification
     :Returns: the callback object

 .. method:: PreProcess([element[,callback]])

-    Calls the loaded preprocessors on the entire document, or on the given DOM element.
-The `element` is either the DOM `id` of the element, or a reference to the DOM element itself.
+    Calls the loaded preprocessors on the entire document, or on the given DOM element (or elements, if it is an array of elements).
+The `element` is either the DOM `id` of the element, a reference to the DOM element itself, or an array of id's or references.
 The `callback` is called when the processing is complete.

     :Parameters: